 This month’s United Cardinal Bloggers project is to break down what we thought the top-5 Cardinals Stories of 2011 were.
 Albert Pujols‘ departure and the Cardinals winning the World Series will be two very big stories that my fellow bloggers will likely be hitting on today.
 But those are easy.
 That’s the low hanging fruit.
 What really contributed to the Cardinals being there in October and getting their chance to come through and why?
 That’s what I’m going for.

 We all know that question #1 for the Cardinals is whether or not Albert Pujols comes back, and that will be keeping John Mozeliak’s attention for most of the next two months.
-I expect it will be a long negotiation while he waits for the market to completely develop.
-I see Prince Fielder signing first, probably something around 5 year, $115 million (in my opinion in Texas or with the … Continue reading

 Free agency has technically begun, but it’s not yet open season on them.
 Players have until Tuesday to negotiate exclusively with their former clubs.
 Then they hit the open market and can talk to any teams.

 By all accounts Jaime Garcia should have been lit up by the Texas Rangers offense that can be easily considered to be the best offensively producing team against left handed pitchers in the entire major leagues this season.
 Instead, Garcia turned in what was probably his best pitching performance since a two-hit complete game shutout that he threw on May 6th against Milwaukee.
 It was probably in the top-3 of his pitching performances of the year, and if you consider the circumstances around it, quite possibly the best.

 It’s tomorrow!
 Well, maybe not.
 I’m continuing the “Looking at 2012” series that I began nearly three weeks ago before life got crazy for me.
 In part one, I overviewed the Cardinals biggest question and some of the decisions that they’ll have to make in the offseason.
 In part two, I talked about players with contract options and what I think the Cardinals will do and ought to do with them.
 Now in part three, I will talk about some of the young talent that we expect to contribute to the 2012 Cardinals.